DEXA Body Composition & BMD Scans

 Diagnosed metabolic syndrome/pre-diabetes/Type 1 and Type 2 diabetes/cancer

-Peri- menopausal and Post-menopausal
+Peri- menopausal and Post-menopausal women

 Executive health checks